 There’s a wonderful flavor combination going on in this Gorgonzola Cilantro Pesto.
 It is like no other pesto that I have ever tried and it is simply delicious!
 It has a freshness from the cilantro, toasty subtleties from the hazelnut and a sharp yet delicious saltiness from the gorgonzola.
 Served with some crusty bread and wine.

 I invented this pesto many years ago at my restaurant Purple Rocks Art Bar and Cafe.
-It has since been a favorite of mine that I often bring to parties.
+It has been a favorite of mine ever since.

-Use in pasta, soups, sandwiches, pizza, on toast, crostinis, crackers and whatever else you can come up with.
+You can use it in pasta, soups, sandwiches, pizza, on toast, crostini, crackers and whatever else you can come up with.